General Data

 The maximum depth in ports is 6.5 meters and boats up to 40 meters in length can be moored.

 On the services front, it can be said that the Alimos marina suffers somewhat from the recent abandonment by many charter companies.
 The services offered are just the essentials: electricity (not at all berths), water, toilets and showers, and a fueling station.
-But there is a but: the service block is only one and serves the entire harbor and beyond, as it is also accessible from the outside; the hot water in the showers seems to run out in no time, and taking a hot shower is a bit of a mirage.
+But there is a but: the service block is only one and serves the entire Ports and beyond, as it is also accessible from the outside; the hot water in the showers seems to run out in no time, and taking a hot shower is a bit of a mirage.

 Added to this is the “problem” of stray dogs: there are many of them, some permanent as they are fed by port staff, and moving around on foot can sometimes create some problems.
 There have been reported cases of attacks in recent years, so even though they usually ignore people, it is best to be careful.